 The apps are available for desktop and browser.
 Of course, the cloud is a crucial way to gain a competitive advantage, particularly for early M365 adopters.
 With potentially up to 15 devices per user to manage, this presents many endpoint security challenges, particularly when your business is scaling and hiring more employees.

-While offering these cloud-based options is essential, it’s equally essential to put specific security systems in place.
+While offering these cloud-based options is essential, putting specific security systems in place is equally essential.
 To ensure smooth remote management and specialized governance, look at the following:

 If you have 300+ users, you’ll need an Enterprise plan.
 Also, consider how often you have to deploy the hardware.
 Perhaps if your business is growing and you’re taking on new team members who need devices that you may need to manage remotely.